zengjixiang/jina/docs/get-started/create-app.md

 - `flow.yml` is the configuration file for the Flow`.
 - `executor1/` is where you write your {ref}`Executor <executor-cookbook>` code.
 - `config.yml` is the configuration file for the Executor.
 It stores metadata for your Executor, as well as dependencies.
-- `client.py` is the entrypoint of your Jina project.
+- `client.py` is the entrypoint of your Jina-serve project.
 You can run it via `python app.py`.

 There are some other files like `README.md` and `requirements.txt` to provide extra metadata about that Executor.
 More information {ref}`can be found here<create-executor>`.